Brad Templeton Home

 Her small car and 15 others move towards a good common point, such as a small lot near a major artery or highway.
 The trip for all of them is just a kilometer or two and takes under 5 minutes.
 The system is monitoring traffic, and has picked up everybody at the right time so they will all arrive within moments of one another.

 As Ava and the others pull into the lot, another vehicle has also just arrived.
 This is a van or minibus which seats 16, and each of them has an assigned seat aboard it.
 The van does not need a central aisle or main door; rather it has parked perfectly next to a small raised ramp, and opened up doors on its sides.
 The passengers walk up the ramp and enter their row.
 With a door for each row it's very quick.

 As the van approaches the downtown, it heads for the rough region where all its passengers work.
-In some cases, many work in the same building, and if so, it just goes there, but generally it goes to another lot just like the one it left.
+In some cases, many work in the same building, and if so, it just starts there, but generally it goes to another lot just like the one it left.
 As it docks there, the doors open and the passengers see a line of smaller cars for 1-4 people that have just arrived.
 Each one is displaying the names of the people who will ride it -- and their phones are also giving them this information.
 Regular sedans are there when 3 or 4 people are going to the same building or block.
 Ava's the only one going to her building so a short-range single person car zips her there.
 When done, it goes off to pick up another passenger from another van, or possibly picks up a passenger doing a reverse commute.
 It will do this several times during the rush hour, as its trips are just 1-2 km -- usually under one km in the CBD.